An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Pick up: The day prior, I received an email from the agent supplying my car asking for a photo of my passport and driver’s license so that he could prepare my contract.
 The night before, I received a text message to confirm the pickup address.
 They also asked if I had the correct amount of cash on hand or if I’d need change.

-My car, a 2003 Pajero, was definitely worn in, but it ended up serving me well.
+My car, a 2003 Pajero, was definitely worn in, but it served me well.
 The interior of the car wasn’t very clean, but I didn’t mind.
 The tank was full.

 A person stands beside a mountain pool surrounded by green hills.
 Lailashi Secret Pool in Georgia.